vijaydevopsai/vijaydevopsai/README.md

 🔹 Building real-world projects using AWS, Docker, Jenkins, Terraform, and Kubernetes

-🔹 Learning GitOps with ArgoCD and Cloud Native technologies
+🔹 Deploying cloud-native applications using AWS, Docker, Kubernetes, Terraform, Jenkins, GitHub Actions and ArgoCD.

 🔹 Focused on Infrastructure as Code (IaC), CI/CD Automation, and Monitoring